BD2KGenomics/cgcloud/README.rst

 That's it.

-Now, let's say we want to create the ``build-master``, i.e. the machine that runs the Jenkins continuous integration server::
+Now, let's say we want to create the ``jenkins-master``, i.e. the machine that runs the Jenkins continuous integration server::

-   cgcloud create build-master -k YOUR_KEY_PAIR_NAME
+   cgcloud create jenkins-master -k YOUR_KEY_PAIR_NAME

 SSH into the build master::

-   cgcloud ssh build-master
+   cgcloud ssh jenkins-master

-This will SSH into the build master and setup a port forwarding to Jenkins' web UI.
+This will SSH into the master and setup a port forwarding to Jenkins' web UI.
 Point your browser at http://localhost:8080/.

 Uninstallation